 The new paid-for Waste service was given central approval to proceed back in January, with the Council scheduling the public launch for the start of May 2020.
-Assistance was therefore needed to help the Council set-up a secure payment system that would enable the contact center team to guide those residents not using online registration to instead complete the process and take payment over the phone.
+Assistance was therefore needed to help the Council set-up a secure payment system that would enable the contact centre team to guide those residents not using online registration to instead complete the process and take payment over the phone.

-Andy Hoare, Assistant Director Business Transformation for South Staffordshire Council led the project and, as an existing customer of the Capita Pay360 service, contacted Capita to understand what contact center secure payment options were available in order to meet the imminent deadline.
+Andy Hoare, Assistant Director Business Transformation for South Staffordshire Council led the project and, as an existing customer of the Capita Pay360 service, contacted Capita to understand what contact centre secure payment options were available in order to meet the imminent deadline.

-Confirms Andy, “We knew to expect a significant peak in calls during the registration timeframe and therefore we needed to identify a system that would not only integrate with our existing contact center system for a seamless way of working, but that was quick and easy for our staff and callers to use.”
+Confirms Andy, “We knew to expect a significant peak in calls during the registration timeframe and therefore we needed to identify a system that would not only integrate with our existing contact centre system for a seamless way of working, but that was quick and easy for our staff and callers to use.”

 Capita quickly got to work on implementing its Call Secure Plus, powered by PCI Pal.